 In an effort to develop appropriate work ethics, Lake Tech students are expected to attend all class sessions.
-As is expected in the workplace, when it is necessary to be absent due to illness or emergency situations, all students are to notify the instructor on or before the date of absence.
+As is expected in the workplace, when it is necessary to be absent due to illness or emergency situations, all students are to notify the faculty on or before the date of absence.
 The student attendance policy for each postsecondary program is consistent with industry standards.

 Campus attendance is kept via a computerized system.
 It is the responsibility of the student to log in and out in order to receive credit for class time.
 This allows the school to keep accurate attendance records for the actual number of hours and minutes attended.
+Instructors are not expected to manually enter student attendance.
+Only one override is permitted for failure to log in or out.
+Therefore, failure of a student to log in and out may result in a documented absence.
+Logging in or out for another student or having another student log in or out is unacceptable behavior and may result in dismissal.